 DIY sheet mask blanks are available on all kinds of websites (find them here).
 You can get them in many materials including all cotton (here) and reusable silicone (here).
 They are very inexpensive, most ranging from $.05 to $.09 each.
 For that reason, I get mine in a pack of 100, which lasts me nearly two years if I make one per week.
 The last pack I bought was $2.75 for 100 masks, and had free shipping!

 You can also make your own DIY sheet mask blanks.
 I’ve made my own from a piece of flannel material, simply cutting to the size of my face and cutting out holes for my eyes, mouth, and nose.
 Stitch the edges in a zigzag stitch to keep them from unraveling, and you’ll have masks you can use over and over.

-The beauty of these masks is that you can customize them to your skin type.
-There are thousands of combinations you can make.
-Here are a few of them:
+The beauty of a DIY sheet mask is that you can customize them to your skin type.
+There are thousands of liquid ingredient combinations when learning how to make a peel off face mask.
+Below are a few of them.